mgeitz/eqalert/README.md

         },
 ```
 > Press `F12` to reload your config or restart the program if any changes were made to the config

-## Upgrading Versions

-Upgrading versions may require replacing your `config.json`, please make a backup of this file and remove the current copy before updating

 ## Controls